 Growth journey of participants during the six days of EIC

 Once children get comfortable communicating in English with other friends and camp leaders, we introduce activities which will spark their curiosity in learning new things about the world around them.
-In this stage, children will get to learn about Camp Leaders’ countries and experience their cultures.
+In this stage, children learn about Camp Leaders’ countries and experience their cultures.

-In this stage, there are various opportunities for children to take initiative in expressing themselves.
-For example, there will be group discussions where they can share their feelings and thoughts on what they can do to help create a better world.
+In this stage, there are various opportunities for children to take the initiative in expressing themselves.
+For example, there are group discussions where they can share their feelings and thoughts on what they can do to help create a better world.
 There are also opportunities where they can volunteer to ask questions or share their opinions in front of everyone.

 This is the last stage of the program.
-Throughout the camp, children will try different challenges and discover what they can do.
+Throughout the camp, children take on different challenges and discover what they can do.
 These experiences give them a sense of accomplishment and help them feel more confident in themselves.
-On the last day, they will give a presentation in English in front of everyone with confidence!
+On the last day, they give a presentation in English in front of everyone with confidence!